Distribution of Diffusion Constants and Stokes-Einstein Violation in supercooled liquids: Results

-In the top panel of Fig.\ref{SEB}, we have shown the temperature dependence of the diffusivity associated with the solid like ($D_s$) and the liquid like ($D_l$) particles.
-Here we took the peak position as an estimator for the diffusion constants for solid and liquid like particles.
-At the lowest three temperatures shoulders seem to appear in the distributions, but we calculated the peak position to be the position of the dominant peak.
-In the lower panel of Fig.\ref{SEB}, we calculated the Stokes-Einstein violation parameter $\theta(T)=\frac{D\tau_{\alpha}}{T}$ for the two set of particles.
-One clearly sees that solid like particles obey the Stokes-Einstein relation over the whole temperature range, whereas the liquid like particles show strong SE violation leading to overall violation of the SE relation in the liquid.
-A similar conclusion is reached in \cite{06KSD}.
+After obtaining the distribution of diffusivity and relaxation times for the slow and fast particles respectively, we now try to understand the SE breakdown for both slow and fast particles separately.
+In top left panel of Fig.\ref{SEB}, we have shown the temperature dependence of diffusivities associated with the solid like ($D_s$) and the fluid like ($D_l$) particles (defined in Sec. \ref{sec:def}).
+The corresponding time scales $\tau_s$ and $\tau_l$ are shown in the right panel of the same figure.
+In the bottom panel of Fig.\ref{SEB}, we calculated the Stokes-Einstein violation parameters $\theta_s(T)= D_s\tau_s/T$ and $\theta_l (T) = D_l \tau_l / T$ for the two sets of particles.
+One clearly sees that solid like particles obey the Stokes-Einstein relation over the whole temperature range, whereas the fluid like particles show strong SE violation leading to overall violation of the SE relation in the liquid.

+Note that in general one can think of the following scenarios which can lead to the SE breakdown in supercooled liquids: \begin{enumerate} \item{Both slow and fast particles violate the SE relation simultaneously \cite{SEB06BPS}.} \item{Slow particles obey the SE relation and fast particles lead to violation.} \item{Both slow and fast particles obey SE relation separately but the combined effect leads to SE violation when one considers average relaxation time and the bulk diffusion coefficient.} \item{Slow particles violate but fast particles obey the SE relation.} \end{enumerate}